 Panopticon is a Black Metal

-band from Louisville, KY consisting of Austin Lunn
+band from Minnesota (formerly Louisville, KY) consisting of Austin Lunn

 .
 The band has attracted considerable notoriety in recent years for two factors making the band fairly unique in the crowded field of black metal: Lunn's earnest anarchism